Decentralized AI: how it works and the benefits

 ■ Lack of standards

+One of the biggest obstacles is the lack of standardization between inter-system formats.
 The technology is still relatively new (ChatGPT having been launched at the end of 2022), and there are as yet no widely adopted standards for the development and implementation of decentralized solutions.
 For decentralized AI to work effectively, data needs to be structured consistently and interoperably across different institutions and platforms.
 And that's to maximize its long-term potential!

 ■ Technical complexity